Memoware

-Memoware is a term originally coined in 1996 for data formatted for the Memopad application that was shipped with the original U.S. Robotics Pilot (now Palm) Personal Digital Assistant.
+Memoware is a term originally coined in 1996 for data formatted for the Memopad application that was shipped with the original USRobotics Pilot (now Palm) Personal Digital Assistant.
 The MemoWare website was started shortly afterward by Craig Froehle as a central repository for memoware, and now hosts thousands of documents (in various formats) for Palm OS devices and other handhelds.